Read about the Improving Pain in Saskatchewan.

 The Improving Pain Care in Saskatchewan research team grew from an idea generated by SaskPain stakeholder dialogues.
 The goal of this research is to improve community access to services and supports for pain management in Saskatchewan by giving pain a voice in health services planning.
-They will create safe places for community members to discuss their chronic pain and to plan for action.
-Through a series of interviews and planning sessions, They will support teams in Saskatoon’s downtown core neighbourhoods, Yorkton, and Regina (pediatric services) to identify chronic pain needs and make plans to address those needs.
+The research is taking place in Saskatoon’s downtown core neighbourhoods, Yorkton, and Regina (pediatric services).
+Phase 1 of the research is complete with 152 interviews of people living with pain, their supporters, healthcare providers, community based organization representatives, and health services decision makers.
+Participants identified 63 potential change strategies including new health services, education and awareness, supports for navigation and care coordination, and support groups.
+Our team is collecting feedback on the phase 1 data.
+Next steps are to form working groups in the 3 communities to plan, implement, and evaluate selected change strategies.
+Our team has already received additional funding from the Community Initiatives Fund to develop an online education/support group for people living with pain called Partners in Pain – see YouTube links below for the recorded pilot sessions.
+Look for event announcements on our social media (Facebook: Improving Pain in SK and Instagram: @improvingpainsk).
 If you have any questions or would like more information about our research, please contact: Dr. Susan Tupper: email@example.com or Karen Juckes: firstname.lastname@example.org.
-Team members include: Dr. Susan Tupper (Principle Investigator), Karen Juckes (Co-Principle Investigator), Dr. Pamela Downe (Professor, Anthropology & Archaeology), Dr. Karen Lawson (Professor, Psychology), Dr. Colleen Dell (Professor, Sociology), Erin Beckwell (Patient Family Advocate), Ross McCreery (Patient Family Advocate), Sharon Okeeweehow (Patient Family Advocate), Cristina Ugolini (SHA Primary Health), Jeannie Coe (SHA Nurse Practitioner), Dr. Krista Baerg (SHA Pediatrics), Jessica Jack (Research Assistant), Megan Hewson (Research Assistant), Selene Daniel-Whyte (Project Manager).
+Team members include: Dr. Susan Tupper (Principle Investigator), Karen Juckes (Co-Principle Investigator), Dr. Pamela Downe (Professor, Anthropology & Archaeology), Dr. Karen Lawson (Professor, Psychology), Dr. Colleen Dell (Professor, Sociology), Erin Beckwell (Patient Family Advocate), Ross McCreery (Patient Family Advocate), Sharon Okeeweehow (Patient Family Advocate), Cristina Ugolini (SHA Primary Health), Jeannie Coe (SHA Nurse Practitioner), Dr. Krista Baerg (SHA Pediatrics), Jessica Jack (Research Assistant), Megan Hewson (Research Assistant), Cassie Jones (Research Assistant), Brian Schwartz (Research Assistant), and Selene Daniel-Whyte (Project Manager).
 This research was made possible through funding from the Saskatchewan Health Research Foundation and Saskatchewan Centre for Patient-Oriented Research (Sprout Grant 2020-2022).